-You can get yourself some Blundstones or Timberland boots for about $200, but your first pair of Goodyear welted footwear, even Thursday Boots and Red Wing Boots are going to start at around $300.
+You can get yourself some Timberland boots for about $100, but your first pair of Goodyear welted boots, like the entry-level Thursday Boots start at around $200.
 As I mentioned earlier, you need to think of welted footwear as an investment.

-While Goodyear welted footwear is water resistant in most circumstances, they are not entirely waterproof.
+While Goodyear welted footwear is water resistant in most circumstances, they’re not entirely waterproof.
 The welt stitch that attaches to the upper can allow water to seep in if prolonged exposure or submersion occurs.

 There’s no question that foam shoes and boots feel great out of the box.
 Put on a pair of Blundstones and it feels like you’re walking on a cloud.
 Goodyear welted footwear, however, can feel stiff and hard underfoot when you initially put them on.